More intensive consultancy support?

 Our outstanding consultants

 Bernard Ross is Director of The National Arts Fundraising School.
 For over 20 years, he has acted as a fundraising consultant to a wide range of bodies in the arts and cultural world, including Scottish Opera, BFI and Southbank Centre.
-He regularly consults on major fundraising projects for leading organisations such as UNICEF, NSPCC and Cancer Research UK.
+He regularly consults on major fundraising projects for leading organisations such as UNICEF, NSPCC and CRUK.

-He has written eight best selling books on fundraising including The Influential Fundraiser– listed as one of the top five non-profit books by New York Times Online.
+An international expert on decision science, he has written eight best selling books on fundraising including The Influential Fundraiser– a top five non-profit book in the New York Times Online.

 Jules Bellingham is Deputy Director of the School.
 She originally came from a commercial background in sales with a major multinational.
 She was then Deputy Director for Fundraising at one of the UK’s largest children’s charities, Action for Children.

 She brings a wealth of knowledge and experience in fundraising and specialises in foundations, sponsorship and communication skills.

 Her current clients range from Marie Curie to the Museums Development Network.

 Dana Segal is Deputy Director of the School specialising in strategy and fundraising in the cultural sector.